abhineetsingh253/ServiceNow-Interview-Questions/README.md

 4. Mapping fields using a Field Map

 When using the Load Data and Transform Map process, what is the Mapping Assist used for?
-A. Mapping fields using the Import Log
+1. Mapping fields using the Import Log
-B. Mapping fields using Transform History
+2. Mapping fields using Transform History
-C. Mapping fields using an SLA
+3. Mapping fields using an SLA
-D. Mapping fields using a Field Map
+4. Mapping fields using a Field Map

 When using the Load Data and Transform Map process, what is the Mapping Assist used for?
-A. Mapping fields using the Import Log
+1. Mapping fields using the Import Log
-B. Mapping fields using Transform History
+2. Mapping fields using Transform History
-C. Mapping fields using an SLA
+3. Mapping fields using an SLA
-D. Mapping fields using a Field Map
+4. Mapping fields using a Field Map

 When using the Load Data and Transform Map process, what is the Mapping Assist used for?
-A. Mapping fields using the Import Log
+1. Mapping fields using the Import Log
-B. Mapping fields using Transform History
+2. Mapping fields using Transform History
-C. Mapping fields using an SLA
+3. Mapping fields using an SLA
-D. Mapping fields using a Field Map
+4. Mapping fields using a Field Map

 What information does the System Dictionary contain?
-A. The human-readable labels and language settings
+1. The human-readable labels and language settings
-B. The definition for each table and column
+2. The definition for each table and column
-C. The information on how tables relate to each other
+3. The information on how tables relate to each other
-D. The language dictionary used for spell checking
+4. The language dictionary used for spell checking

 <p><a href="https://interviewquestions.guru/servicenow-csa-practice-exam-questions/"><b>ServiceNow CSA Dumps</b></a></p>